 This is where criminal record sealing or expunging comes in.
 Though the two processes are often confused as the same, they are actually quite different, and each state has its own policy on if sealing and/or expungement are allowed.

 In Pennsylvania, the expungement of certain records is allowed under specific circumstances.
-An experienced West Chester criminal defense attorney will be able to review the details of your record and help you through the process of criminal record expungement.
+An experienced expungement attorney will be able to review the details of your record and help you through the process of criminal record expungement.

 Though they are often confused, criminal record sealing and criminal record expungement are two different processes.
 Record sealing is when your arrest and other criminal records are sealed from view by the public and can only be viewed by specified sources.
 Record expungement is when all records except for one are completely destroyed, and the one that remains is for use of law enforcement agencies only.